mfreistein/Article_Management_System/README.md

 ## 2. UML

 I created 4 UML diagrams to help in the design and ordering process of the project.
-The UML diagrams can be found in the [UML folder](Aufgaben/Diagrams).
+The UML diagrams can be found in the [Diagrams folder](Aufgaben/Diagrams).

  -The class diagram of the system's architecture was a helpful tool in implementing the Model/View/Controller Principle including databases that I chose to use: [Model_View_Controller_Architecture_Article Conception_AMS](Aufgaben/Diagrams/UML/Model_View_Controller_Architecture_Article_Conception_AMS.jpg)